sshreyaa05/Medical-insurance-cost-prediction/README.md

 ## 6. checking the residual distribution of the model prediction.
 ![image](https://github.com/sshreyaa05/linear-regression/assets/132264752/276b1046-c060-47df-82c4-fe7e0413e019)
 ## As we can see that the residuals are not normally distributed.
-## Lastly, after proceeding with the model training and evaluation, linear model comes up with the r2 score of 0.76.
+## Lastly, We have solved the problem using linear regression model successfullty, with model training and  model evaluation,
+## linear regression model comes up with the r2 score of 0.76.